How to stop shopping?

 Which is not good for the environment!

-Not shopping and not consuming as much helps to both reduce manufacturing AND waste levels.
+Changing our behavior by not shopping and not consuming as much helps to both reduce manufacturing AND waste levels.

 Follow the Three R’s.
 Reduce, Reuse and Recycle.

 - Reduce how often you go shopping and how much you buy.